What Is Docker Container Security?

 A classic example of such a case is escaping from a Docker container.
 In the official documentation, this bug is called container breakout and describes a situation in which a program running inside a container manages to overcome isolation mechanisms and gain root privileges or access to important information stored on the host.
 To implement protection against such situations, the rule for reducing the number of privileges for the container, given to it by default, is used.
 So, if the Docker daemon is running under root, then we create a user-level namespace for it with minimal privileges.

-For example, a certain container or a whole pool of containers can consume all the CPU time of the host and degrade its performance.
+For example, a certain container or a whole pool of containers can consume all the CPU resources of the host and degrade its performance.
 A similar situation can arise with network interfaces when the number of generated packets exceeds the normal network bandwidth.
 But the way out here is quite simple, you just need to properly configure the resource limits for the container.

 3. An exit outside the Docker container.
 This situation is widespread in Docker containers that contain a large amount of third-party software.
 Due to the fact that it is difficult to study their content, and few people are interested in it, it may contain malicious code that is able to get out through all the implemented restrictions and security policies.

 This is how data with limited access is compromised.
-To address this Docker security issue, one can take a serious approach to limiting permissions to each individual container, also at the expense of a custom namespace.
+To address this Docker security issue, one can take a serious approach to limit permissions to each individual container, also at the expense of a custom namespace.

 It should be noted that the encapsulation method is powerless in this case.
 Even self-built images can be modified by third-party software after building.
 Therefore, always double-check the final build.